 It is extremely important to make sure there is a guard on a PTO-driven grain auger.
 Some PTO shafts can rotate at 540 revolutions per minute, which can cause severe injury and even death.
 The power shaft that moves power to the top of the auger can cause the same injuries as a rotating PTO shaft.
 Always replace damaged or missing PTO and power shaft shields before operation.

 Intake screens on augers help prevent your hands and feet from getting caught between the auger screw and tube during operation.
 Today, most new augers are sold with intake screens in place.
 If you have an older machine that does not have an intake screen, add one, and be sure to replace missing or damaged screens.

 Many grain augers operate on a belt or chain drive system.
 These belts and chains have two, or sometimes three, pinch points.
 A pinch point is where a belt or chain wraps onto a pulley or sprocket.
 If a finger or clothing item gets caught in a pinch point or the auger, it may result in severe injury, sometimes requiring amputation.
 Most of these systems do not come with shields but can be easily fabricated for use.

 Grain augers become increasingly dangerous with each hour of use.
 It is important to continuously review the operator’s manual and examine all equipment parts to make sure the auger is in safe operating condition.

-Before working in the bins, be sure to have all equipment in place in case of emergency.
+Before working in bins, be sure to have all equipment in place in case of emergency.
 This includes full-body harnesses and life lines for easier worker rescue in case of a grain avalanche.
-This also includes installing rest platforms every 30 feet on vertical ladders on the outside of bins to reduce the risk of falls of those climbing the bins.
+This also includes installing rest platforms every 30 feet on vertical ladders on the outside of bins to reduce the risk of falls while climbing the bins.